SQLMD/d3-example-start/README.md

 This was created during my time as a student at Code Chrysalis.
 Three examples of using D3 with facebook data.

+This project is intended to be used for a walk through while adding the solution.
+The completed solution can be found [here](https://github.com/SQLMD/d3-example-complete)

 ## Examples

 * adTopics.html : simple example showing how to add divs with an array